code-saturne/code_saturne/INSTALL.md

 * The [SYRTHES](https://www.edf.fr/en/the-edf-group/world-s-largest-power-company/activities/research-and-development/scientific-communities/simulation-softwares?logiciel=10818)
   code may be used for conjugate heat transfer.

-For developers, the GNU Autotools (Autoconf, Automake, Libtool) will be necessary.
+For developers, the GNU Autotools (Autoconf and Automake) will be necessary.
 To build the documentation, pdfLaTeX, and Doxygen are needed, and dot (from Graphviz) recommended.